5 Ways to Keep Your Air-Conditioning Running Strong

 Kept clean, properly sized, properly installed air conditioning and heating systems cut energy costs, cut repair costs, cut capital, and replacement costs.

 Fact: your total costs including capital costs can be cut by many thousands of dollars over a ten year period! $12,000 to $24,000 is not out of the question*. *average varies by house type, size, air usage habits, system age, repairs needed, quality of installation, and other variables.

 Big dollars under all circumstances.
 It should also be clear that EFFICIENT and EFFECTIVE Heating and air conditioning is only attained through an experienced, quality orientated air conditioning contractor.

 Fact: 9 out of 10 system failures are caused by dirt and dust.
 Service.
 Fact: Clean systems restore capacity and lessen running time.
 Translation: Savings on heating/cooling bills, repairs, and replacement costs.
 Fact: A buildup of .042 inches of dirt on a heating or cooling coil can result in a decrease in efficiency of 21%.
 (EPA) Environmental Protection Agency.

-Fact: Most commercially purchased fiberglass filters are only 7% efficient in stopping dirt, dust, pollen, etc. from passing through it.
-(ASHRAE) Keep your Heating and air conditioning system clean and you save on power, repair costs and premature replacement costs!
+Fact: Most commercially purchased fiberglass filters are only 7% efficient in stopping dirt, dust, pollen, etc. from passing through them.
+(ASHRAE) Keep your Heating and air conditioning system clean and you save on power, repair costs, and premature replacement costs!